brownan/backathon/README.md

-# Gbackup
+# Backathon

 ***Note: This project is currently in the experiment phase.
 I'm trying out some ideas and maybe it'll turn into something useful, maybe not.
 But for now I wouldn't recommend using unless you're interested in development or contributing ideas.
 Use at your own risk!***

-Gbackup is a personal file backup solution that has the following key selling
+Backathon is a personal file backup solution that has the following key selling
 points:

 * Runs as a daemon with built-in scheduler (no cobbling together wrapper